nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Economic Abstraction
-With proper tool support users can use tokens other than CKByte (for example, stable coins) to pay transactions fees, a concept known as "Economic Abstraction".
+With proper tool support, users can use tokens other than CKByte (for example, stable coins) to pay transactions fees, a concept known as "Economic Abstraction".

 ---